 Bachelor of Arts in Anthropology

-No subfield concentration is required for the baccalaureate degree in Anthropology.
-However, several sequences of courses are recommended for students who want to concentrate in a particular subfield.
-Majors are required to meet with an advisor every fall semester to discuss the most appropriate course sequence.
+While the baccalaureate degree in Anthropology does not offer concentrations, several sequences of courses are recommended for students who have particular interests in one of the subfields.
+Majors should meet with an advisor at least once every fall semester to discuss the most appropriate course sequence.

 Program Learning Outcomes

-- Describe the field of anthropology and its objectives.
+- Define the field of anthropology and its objectives.

-- III.
-Method: Use theoretical knowledge to critically analyze and interpret anthropological evidence.
-(Area 2 Methods and Practicum - Culminating Experience)
+- Method: To critically analyze and interpret anthropological evidence.
+(Area 2)

-- Write concisely and logically, incorporating relevant data and knowledge.
+- Write concisely and logically, incorporating the relevant scholarly literature and original analysis.

 Foundation Core (18 units)